brunofreitas-br/Sentinel/Data Connectors/Service Bus/README.md

 	•	Table name: ServiceBusRaw_CL
 	•	Retention: 90 days (edit the retentionInDays parameter if needed).

-After the deployment finishes, the workspace has the Custom_ServiceBusRaw_CL table ready.
+After the deployment finishes, the workspace has the ServiceBusRaw_CL table ready.

 ---